 Santa Anita Park is a historic racing course that has hosted some of the most famous horse racing champions over the years.
-With a breathtaking backdrop of the San Gabriel Mountains, the racetrack offers fun for the whole family as well as dedicated horse racing enthusiasts.
+With a breathtaking backdrop of the San Gabriel Mountains, the horse racetrack offers fun for the whole family as well as dedicated horse racing enthusiasts.

 Below we will further explore the course’s offerings — which would have included a retail sportsbook had California sports betting not been struck down in the November 2022 election.